Worldwide Undergraduate Degrees

 BSA Program Outcomes

-• Information Literacy-The student will show evidence of meaningful research, including gathering information from primary and secondary sources and incorporating and documenting source material in their writing.
+• Information Literacy: The student will show evidence of meaningful research, including gathering information from primary and secondary sources and incorporating and documenting source material in their writing.

 • Scientific Literacy-The student will show evidence of analyzing scientific evidence as it relates to the physical world and its interrelationship with human values and interests.

-• Cultural Literacy-The student will show evidence of the analysis of historical events, cultural artifacts, and philosophical concepts.
+• Cultural Literacy: The student will show evidence of the analysis of historical events, cultural artifacts, and philosophical concepts.

-• Life Long Personal Growth-The student will show evidence of the skills needed to enrich the quality of life through activities which enhance and promote lifetime learning.
+• Life Long Personal Growth: The student will show evidence of the skills needed to enrich the quality of life through activities which enhance and promote lifetime learning.

-• Aviation/Aerospace/Aeronautical Science-The student will show evidence of advanced concepts of aviation, aerospace, and aeronautics to solve problems commonly found in their respective industries.
+• Aviation/Aerospace/Aeronautical Science: The student will show evidence of advanced concepts of aviation, aerospace, and aeronautics to solve problems commonly found in their respective industries.

-• Aviation Legislation and Law-The student will show evidence of the basic concepts in national and international legislation and law as they pertain to the aviation, aerospace, and aeronautics industries.
+• Aviation Legislation and Law: The student will show evidence of the basic concepts in national and international legislation and law as they pertain to the aviation, aerospace, and aeronautics industries.

-• Aviation Safety-The student will show evidence of basic concepts in aviation safety as they pertain to the aviation, aerospace, and aeronautics industry.
+• Aviation Safety: The student will show evidence of basic concepts in aviation safety as they pertain to the aviation, aerospace, and aeronautics industry.

-• Aviation Management and Operations-The student will show evidence of sound, ethical, management principles within standard aviation, aerospace, and aeronautics operations.
+• Aviation Management and Operations: The student will show evidence of sound, ethical, management principles within standard aviation, aerospace, and aeronautics operations.

 AABI Student Learning Outcomes – General

-Aviation programs MUST demonstrate that graduates are able to:
+Aviation programs must demonstrate that graduates are able to:

-4. make professional and ethical decisions;
+• Make professional and ethical decisions.

-10. apply pertinent knowledge in identifying and solving problems;
+• Apply pertinent knowledge in identifying and solving problems.

-11. apply knowledge of business sustainability to aviation issues.
+• Apply knowledge of business sustainability to aviation issues.

 AABI Student Learning Outcomes — Aviation Core